earthgecko/skyline/docs/_build/html/_sources/overview.rst.txt

 what is normal without any training (unsupervised).
 This autonomous learning is highly accurate and reliable.
 This is due to the fact it is based on well-established mathematical and geometric principles.
-Compared to neural networks, other black-box methods and probabilistic methods, which can be harder to understand and interpret, Matrix Profile and MASS are straightforward distance calculations which are relatively simple to understand in terms of explainability and they are reliable in terms of their results can be trusted
+Compared to neural networks and black-box and probabilistic methods, which can be harder to understand and interpret, Matrix Profile and MASS are straightforward distance calculations which are relatively simple to understand in terms of explainability and they are reliable in terms of their results can be trusted